DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Simple Randomness**: While using random number generation for pin outcomes, the system incorporates logical weightings to make player choices meaningful (stronger throws increase hit chances).

   This project was a great exercise in basic game mechanics implementation and user input handling.
 I gained practical experience in probability-based systems and simple game state management.
 The force/direction mechanics create an engaging risk-reward dynamic while keeping the game accessible through straightforward text controls.
 The scoring feedback provides clear progression through the 10-round structure.
+* Day 452: 📊 Local Logs Dashboard in Python 🖥️

+  Today, I worked on a Local Logs Dashboard using Python, implementing a Flask-based web interface to monitor and visualize log files.
+The project focuses on log analysis and web visualization techniques for DevOps monitoring.
+Below are the key highlights:

+  - **Log Collection System**: The core of the project scans a designated directory for log files, supporting .log and .txt extensions.
+It automatically detects new files and tracks modifications.

+  - **Log Analysis Engine**: The system analyzes log content with pattern matching for different log levels (ERROR, WARNING, INFO), providing statistics on message distribution and frequency.

+  - **Interactive Visualization**: The dashboard features Plotly charts including a log level distribution pie chart and a timeline visualization showing log entry frequency over time.

+  - **Web Interface**: Built with Flask, the responsive web UI displays log files with metadata (size, modification time) and allows viewing detailed analysis of each file.

+  - **Auto-Refresh Mechanism**: The dashboard automatically refreshes both the file list and log content at configurable intervals, providing near real-time monitoring.

+  This project was an excellent exercise in understanding log processing and web-based monitoring tools.
+I gained practical experience in building operational dashboards, log pattern recognition, and visualizing time-series log data.
+The integration of Flask for the web interface with Plotly for visualizations proved particularly valuable for creating an interactive monitoring tool with minimal dependencies.